 Hen parties don’t have to be all about splurging the cash on activities or getting dressed up for raucous nights out (though there’s nothing wrong with that!).
-Throw a hen party night in and they can be fun, cosy, and really personal instead.
+Throw a hen party night in that’s fun, cosy, and really personal instead.
 If you know your bride would prefer partying with her closest pals in comfort to venturing out for a spa day or hitting the VIP section of a nightclub, we’ve got some ideas for you.
-Read on for our tips on how to throw the best girl’s night in hen party ever.
+Read on for our tips on how to throw the best night in hen party ever.

 Location, location, location.

 Has one of the hens got a beautiful living room with space for the whole crew?
-Perfect, ask her if she’ll consider hosting.
-If not, there are plenty of incredible homes to rent – our Patchwork newlywed Ismay went here for her hen party and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.
+Perfect, ask them if they’ll consider hosting.
+If not, there are plenty of incredible homes to rent – our Ismay went here for her hen party and it looked incredible – beautiful interiors, a short hop from the sea, and plenty of room for everyone.

 Whether it’s chilled out songs for when you’re sitting around chatting, or 90’s hits for when you want to start choreographing dance routines, there are few things as important as the music.
 Get everyone to suggest some favourites, then you can put together the ultimate hen party playlist.